-&lt;sup>7 Risk of expropriation comprises survey indicators of institutional quality from the International Country Risk Guide.
-The data include subjective assessments of risk for international investors along such dimensions as law and order, bureaucratic quality, political corruption, risk of expropriation by the government, risk of government contract repudiation, and overall maintenance of the rule of law.
-The governance indicators of the World Bank currently comprise six dimensions: voice and accountability; political stability and absence of violence; government effectiveness; regulatory quality; rule of law; and control of corruption.
-The constraints on the executive measures come from Polity IV data set (Polity IV Project).
-The aim is to measure directly the limits of executive power.
-Constraints on the executive refer to the extent of institutionalized constraints on the decision-making powers of chief executives.
-The concern is with the checks and balances between and among the various parties in the decision-making process.
+^{5 &#}x27;Risk of expropriation' comprises survey indicators of institutional quality from the International Country Risk Guide.
+The data includes subjective assessments of risk for international investors along such dimensions as law and order, bureaucratic quality, political corruption, risk of expropriation by the government, risk of government contract repudiation and overall maintenance of the rule of law.
+The World Bank 'governance indicators' currently comprise six dimensions: voice and accountability, political stability/absence of violence, government effectiveness, regulatory quality, the rule of law, and control of corruption.
+The 'constraints on the executive' measures come from the Polity IV data set (Polity IV Project).
+The aim is to directly measure the limits of executive power.
+Constraints on the executive refer to the extent of institutionalized constraints on the decision-making powers of chief executives, with concern for the checks and balances between the various parties in the decision-making process.